openoakland/openoakland.org/src/index.md

   </div>

   <div class="col-8">
     <p>OpenOakland members primarily use Slack for all communication.
-Please fill out <a href="https://tinyurl.com/y722n6ul">this contact form</a> to get an invitation to our slack channel.</p>
+You can get an invite to join our slack <a href="http://slack.openoakland.org/">here</a>.</p>
   </div>

   <div class="col-4">